Springton Manor Farm Guided Group Tours

 - Staff will respond to your request within a few days.
 If you do not hear back after 5 business days, please give us a call at 610-942-2450.

 - Once all information is complete, you will receive a confirmation email with information regarding payment, tour expectations, park amenities, weather cancellations, etc.

 - Signed confirmation form and payment shall be submitted atleast 2 weeks prior to scheduled tour date.

 Planning a Self-Guided Tour?

 If you have a group planning to visit without going on a staff-guided tour, we ask that you please call the park office at 610-942-2450 to let us know.
 As visitation to the farm increases in the spring, this will help avoid conflicts with other programs that may be scheduled.

 Frequently Asked Questions

-Checks made payable to Treasurer of Chester County; cash or credit card in the Park Office.
+Checks made payable to Treasurer of Chester County.
+Cash is accepted in the Park Office.
 Please do not mail cash.
 Payments may not be made over the phone.

 Fees are charged for students, chaperones, parents, siblings & other guests touring with your group.
 Teachers are free.